dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T0: Supporting small businesses is essential for economic health.
+### T0: Smaller businesses and entrepreneurs must have fair opportunities to thrive.

 |Support|
 |---|